 - 2 cloves of garlic, chopped

-Place about half a teaspoon of the mixture onto a wonton wrapper, then brush the edges with water.
+- Place about a teaspoon of the mixture onto a wonton wrapper, then brush the edges with water.

-To make the soup, add the chicken broth to a pan together with the garlic, ginger and spring onion, then bring to a boil.
+- To make the soup, add the chicken broth to a pan together with the garlic, ginger, pak choi and spring onion, then bring to a boil.

-Place the blanched pak choi in a bowl, add one-two laddlefuls of the chicken broth, then some wontons.
+- Add one-two ladlefuls of the chicken broth, then some wontons.

 - If you'd like to see the ingredients listed in cups and ounces, please check the US Customary Link.

 - Also, the amount of ingredients changes depending on the servings, so click on the number listed to change it to the number you prefer.

 - It might seem that the cooking time is very short and the filling won't have time to cook, but given that there is such a small amount of meat inside, this does cook very quickly.